revannth/Gramener_Playground/Readme.md

+# Gramener Playground - Files and Datasets from my interview

-# The interview process for the position of an Intern at Gramener
+### The interview process for the position of an Intern at Gramener

 This repository essential contains the questions, public dataset and the solutions to the questions asked at the interview process.
 I would love to run you through the process, but the experience, that is something I would keep to myself.
 Hope this helps you in preparing for your interview for this company or any other Data Science company.